eolivelli/pulsar-jms-examples/README.md

 This repository contains a simple example about how to create some simple applications that uses the JMS to Connect to Apache Pulsar.

-This example is using DataStax Fast JMS for Apache Pulsar JMS client you can find it here
+This example is using DataStax Starlight for JMS client you can find it here

 https://github.com/datastax/pulsar-jms